They did not know each other, but simultaneously, their lives were plunging into an abyss.

-At the same time, in Kirkland, Wash., software programmer Cari Conklin was recovering from a ski-accident brain injury, watching her marriage disintegrate, and wondering what had happened to the life of meaning she’d dreamed of.
+At the same time, in Kirkland, Washington, software programmer Cari Conklin was recovering from a ski-accident brain injury, watching her marriage disintegrate, and wondering what had happened to the life of meaning she’d dreamed of.

 “I was consumed with my own problems and had no capacity to consider what else was going on the world,” she says.

 She would find out.
 Cari Conklin was on a collision course with the Alhamdens, one of the millions of Syrian families caught in the crossfire.

 Bassam Alhamden and his wife, Rabah, have six children, the youngest 7, the oldest 21.
 Bassam had a steady job as a security guard in a village outside Daraa, in southwestern Syria.
 Rabah made things grow.

 “I used to grow tomatoes,” she says.
 “I would sell them in the market.”
 Her other crops were spectacular.
 There were trees — 80 olive, 50 pomegranate, and seven fig. She grew green beans, mounds of strawberries and all kinds of grapes — black, red, and green — fenced in with live cactus.